Yonaba/30log/README.md

 lua tests/class_commons/tests/tests.lua tests/class_commons/commons_tests
 ```

 **Note**: The tests are included as a submodule in this repository.
-Make sure to have this file in your local copy.
+Make sure to have the submodule [test file](https://github.com/bartbes/Class-Commons-Tests/blob/master/tests.lua) in your local copy.
-In case you don't have it, fetch it with the following command from Git.
+In case you don't, fetch it with the following command from Git.

 ```
 git submodule init